blindseth/dadata/Titanic/README.md

 https://www.kaggle.com/c/titanic/data

+---

-..bringing this one back from the dead to get a bit more jupyter / pandas practice..
+Bringing this one back from the dead to get a bit more jupyter / pandas practice..